microsoft/vscode-docs/remote-tutorials/wsl/getting-started.md

 Order: 1
 Area: wsl
 TOCTitle: Getting started
-PageTitle: Azure Functions with Visual Studio Code
+PageTitle: Work in Windows Subsystem for Linux with Visual Studio Code
-MetaDescription: Try Azure Functions for free with Visual Studio Code
+MetaDescription: Work in Windows Subsystem for Linux with Visual Studio Code
-DateApproved: 2/9/2018
+DateApproved: 7/26/2019
 ---
 # Remote development in WSL